Friday, November 25, 2011

 Snap Time!

 "She tweets, 'A tsunami just hit.
 I am taking pictures from the second floor of my house.
 The flooding continues and I am afraid of being left behind.
 Please come to my rescue!!'
-The tweet was followed by her address and grizzly picture."
+The tweet was followed by her address and a grizzly picture."

 Do you expect a big bear to be riding the waves into Japan?